avinashbhat/avinashbhat.github.io/_pages/now.md

 <br/>

 #### Work
- - LDAP Configurations
+ - Currently working on conversational modeling.
+ - Program comprehension posts coming up on blogs!
  - RNNs - I recently worked on a [notebook using the Stack Overflow data](https://www.kaggle.com/avinashbhat/simplernn-on-stack-overflow-data) on Kaggle.
 A post on this soon.
- - Currently studying word embeddings and code embeddings.
 <br/>
 <br/>